Adult Guardianship - Background Information

 ► What is a guardian?

-A guardian is a person the court appoints to manage the affairs of another person, called the ward.
-A guardian has authority to make personal decisions for the ward, such as where the ward will live and under what conditions.
-A guardian may also manage the finances of the ward if the court has not appointed a separate conservator (someone to manage the ward’s money and property).
+A guardian is a person the court appoints to manage the affairs of another person, called the person subject to guardianship.
+A guardian has authority to make personal decisions for the person, such as where they will live or what services are necessary.
+A guardian may also manage the person’s finances if the court has not appointed a separate conservator (someone to manage the person’s money and property).

 ► How is a guardian different than a conservator?